guosheng1987/laravel-repository-query/README.md

         }
     }

-What's our UserRepository looks like?Don't worry,it shows here.
+What's our UserRepository?Don't worry,it shows here.

     <?php